How can I become a teacher in the Netherlands with a foreign teaching qualification?

 International or foreign private schools

-If you want to teach at an international or foreign private school (B4-school), your diploma or qualification does not have to be certified by DUO.
-For this type of international school, the rules of the respective country apply, and the Dutch government is not involved in decision making procedures.
+If you want to teach at an international or foreign private school (B4-school), your diploma or qualification does not have to be certified by DUO, according to Dutch law.
+The rules of the respective country apply, and the Dutch government is not involved in decision making procedures.
+However, an international school may still ask you to have your qualification certified.
 You can read more about international schools in this article.

 What additional conditions are there if I want to work as a teacher in the Netherlands?

-Besides getting your teaching qualification assessed and certified, an important additional condition is the language requirement.
+Besides getting your teaching qualification certified, an important additional condition is language requirement.
 This depends on the education sector you wish to work in.

 You have to demonstrate sufficient command of the Dutch language if: